Memory

 "offset": 0

-GET /sessions
+GET /conversations

-Returns object with session IDs:
+Returns object with conversation IDs: